alixstearns/geolocalisation/README.md

-# geolocalisation
+# patients_geolocation
-This project is developed in java to make the first part of the geolocalisation of objects lost in the airports
+Project to locate patients in order to facilitate their home appointments by medical specialists